tymaestro/Battleships-Game/README.md

 <br>
 <br>

 This is a welcoming opening for players of Battleships.
-It personalises the messages and board name depending on the name input provided.
+It personalises the welcome message depending on the name input provided.
 There is also error handling in case this field is left blank.

 ## How to play
 <br>